Compressed Sensing for Capability Localization in Large Language Models: Experiments

+\paragraph{Notation} Unless otherwise specified, ``Gen'' in tables refers to an average of HellaSwag, BoolQ, Arc Challenge, and MMLU accuracies. $\Delta$ refers to absolute percentage accuracy drop relative to baseline performance.
+Confidence intervals indicate the average and standard deviation computed across three random seeds.

-\paragraph{Models} We analyze five models, three from the Llama family (Llama~3.1~8B, Llama~3.2~3B, and Llama~3.2~1B) and two from the Qwen family (Qwen~2.5~3B and Qwen~2.5~3B), all instruction finetuned \citep{grattafiori2024llama, qwen2025qwen25technicalreport}.
-Details of the models are shown in Table \ref{table:models}.
+\paragraph{Models} We analyze six models, three from the Llama family (Llama~3.1~8B, Llama~3.2~3B, and Llama~3.2~1B) and three from the Qwen family (Qwen~2.5~14B, Qwen~2.5~7B and Qwen~2.5~3B), all instruction finetuned \citep{grattafiori2024llama, qwen2025qwen25technicalreport}.
+Model details are in Table \ref{table:models}.